Panama City, Panama

 People living in Panama City were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "Brought: books, DVDs, no printers or fax machines.
 Wish I had left at home: a HOME.
 Not having one Stateside means mail forwarding only, not having a state to claim residence in for Medicare, voting, getting mail delivered, and perhaps a relative sift through the mail and scan me only important papers.
 Don't bring wood furniture - the tropics call for their own woods.
 NO metal anything - file cabinets, etc. And don't store in highrise depositos - they're greasey and dirty.
-Tape any boxes on all seams so the contents stay clean," said one expat in Panama City.
+Tape any boxes on all seams so the contents stay clean," remarked one expat living in Panama City, Panama.

 Where should I setup a bank account in Panama City?